Types of Respiratory Failure

 - Sleepiness or passing out

 Arterial blood gas test.
-It's a basic blood test that measures your levels of oxygen and carbon dioxide.
+This basic blood test measures your levels of oxygen and carbon dioxide.

 Ventilator.
 You might need one of these breathing machines if oxygen therapy isn't enough or if you can't breathe on your own.
 They blow air into your lungs so you get the oxygen you need without having to work so hard for it.
 They also help lower carbon dioxide levels.